nadeemabdulhamid/csc101-demo-repo-fall2024/cs.md

 ## Why study computer science?

-- People often study computer science to gain a better understanding of the inner-workings of the machines that we use everyday.
+- People often study computer science to gain a better understanding of the inner-workings of the machines that we use every day.